 How to choose between a thesis and a non-thesis engineering degree program in the Midwest?

-Choosing between a thesis and a non-thesis engineering degree program in the Midwest depends on your career goals and learning preferences.
-Thesis programs usually require conducting original research and writing a substantial paper, which can be beneficial if you plan to pursue graduate studies or research-intensive roles.
+When choosing between a thesis and a non-thesis online engineering degree program in the Midwest, consider your career goals and learning preferences.
+Thesis programs often require original research and are ideal for students aiming for doctoral studies or research-intensive roles.
+Non-thesis options generally focus on coursework and practical skills, suitable for professionals seeking to enter or advance in the industry quickly.

 What options do students based in the Midwest have for studying engineering abroad?